cminnoy/cochlear_delphi_tasks/README.md

-# delphi_tasks
+# Delphi tasks
-Delphi knowledge test
+Delphi knowledge test.

 One missing feature in task 2.